dotanuki-labs/norris/README.md

 > Write tests.
 Not too many.
 Mostly integration

-In practice, in this project:
+approaching the concept of a [honeycomb of tests](https://engineering.atspotify.com/2018/01/11/testing-of-microservices/) the most I can.

+In a nutshell :

 - No mocks are used, only fakes when needed.
-That's correct, this project does not use Mockito or Mockk.
+This project does not use libraries like Mockito or Mockk.
-- Most of unit tests actually are on `platform` modules, since those libraries provide core functionally for features
+- Most of unit tests actually are on `platform` modules, since these modules provide the core functionally for features
 - [Table-driven testing](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests) is used whenever possible
 - [Interaction-based tests are completely avoided](https://blog.ploeh.dk/2019/02/18/from-interaction-based-to-state-based-testing/); only state-based tests are used
 - On `features`, tests are mandatory over data sources, although REST APIs are not directly faked; instead, we test the whole networking stack by inject fake responses on a Mock Server
 - When a high level module owns some domain logic of interest - eg, some validation rule - such logic is unit tested
 - No unit test over ViewModels
-- Also on `features`, component/integrated tests run over Activities by leveraging a pragmatic way to decoupling them from their hosted Views.
-The inflated View is faked at testing time; tests run on top of Roboletric + Android/Instrumentation APIs
+- Also on `features`, integrated tests run at Activity level by leveraging a pragmatic way to decoupling this platform controller from its hosted Views : the inflated View is faked at testing time.
+Tests run on top of Robolectric over Activity Scenarios.
-- In addition to that, on `features` we test the View layer via [screenshot tests](https://medium.com/definitylabs/what-is-screenshot-testing-43981023cdff)
+- In addition to that, on `features` we test the View layer via [screenshot tests](https://medium.com/definitylabs/what-is-screenshot-testing-43981023cdff) in a fully isolated way.
+I understand that **screenshot tests are not the same and should not be used as acceptance tests**.
 - [Acceptance tests](https://www.davefarley.net/?p=186) are implemented with Espresso running over Android/Instrumentation
-- Acceptance tests exercise the **release artefact**, approaching what will be shipped to users/customers; the only exception is the REST API URL passed-in at build time, for the sake of controlling testing conditions
+- Acceptance tests exercise the **release artefact**, approaching what will be shipped to users/customers; the only exception here is the REST API URL passed-in at build time (for the sake of controlling testing conditions)
-- Acceptance tests exercise real user flows in a cross-screen / cross-feature fashion, running with a stress-first approach (5 runs per execution x 3 Jobs per run on CI)
+- Acceptance tests exercise real user flows in a cross-screen / cross-feature fashion and running with a stress-first approach (5 runs per execution x 3 Jobs per run on CI)

 Actual numbers: